Prevent tragedies: Starting the conversation on Syria

 The advice is to donate to registered charities which have experience of providing humanitarian assistance in high risk, insecure and dangerous environments and which have ongoing relief operations in Syria and/or neighbouring countries, such as the DEC or its member charities.

 The number of people travelling to Syria from the UK is judged to be in the low hundreds and information that is available shows that the number of Syria-related arrests has increased substantially in 2014.
-The figure for the whole of 2013 was approximately 25 yet for the first three months of 2014 alone it is approximately 40.
+The figure for the whole of 2013 was 25 yet for the first six months of 2014 alone it is at 69.

 Senior National Coordinator, DAC Helen Ball said: